Seeing the Arrow of Time in Large Multimodal Models: Experiments

 The most important outcome is ArrowRL's improvements over each base model, and, following that, its advantage over the open-source baselines---all of which are similar in scale at 10B parameters or less.
 The significantly larger proprietary models trained on much larger datasets (gray rows) are a useful high-level reference, but do not constitute a direct apples-to-apples comparison.

+\paragraph{Results on General Video Benchmarks} \CR{To ensure that specializing in AoT does not degrade general video understanding, we evaluate ArrowRL-enhanced LLaVA-OV-7B on five benchmarks previously identified as less temporally sensitive (see Fig.~\ref{fig:benchmark_analysis} right).
+As shown in Table~\ref{tab:result_general_bc}, ArrowRL preserves or even slightly improves performance on these general benchmarks where AoT is not required, indicating it enhances temporal perception without sacrificing general video understanding.}

-\paragraph{Further Analysis of ArrowRL} Table~\ref{tab:ablation} presents the ablation study of ArrowRL.
-We observe the critical role of the reverse reward: removing it (i.e., setting its default weight $\alpha = 0$) degrades the performance below base.
-Furthermore, disabling our dynamic weighting scheme (i.e., setting the threshold $\gamma = 1$ ) yields less improvement than allowing $\alpha_i$ to dynamically become zero for non-AoT-sensitive samples.
-Finally, we experiment with standard SFT on the same training data.
-While SFT improves over the base model (suggesting our training data quality), ArrowRL achieves larger gains, underscoring the effectiveness of our RL approach. \SX{We further investigate different inference frame settings and find ArrowRL generalizes robustly despite its fixed-frame training.
-See Supp. for details.}
+\paragraph{\CR{Ablations}} \CR{Fig.~\ref{fig:ablation} presents our hyperparameter analysis, confirming two key design choices.
+First, the reverse reward is essential: the left plot shows that removing it ($\alpha=0$) degrades performance to below that of the base LMM.
+Second, the dynamic weighting mechanism is beneficial: the right plot shows that disabling it ($\gamma = 1$) yields less improvement than our dynamic approach, which can zero out the reward for non-AoT-sensitive samples. } \SX{We further investigate different inference frame settings and find ArrowRL generalizes robustly despite its fixed-frame training.
+See Supp.~\ref{supp_sec:quan_results} for details.}

 \paragraph{Qualitative Results} Fig.~\ref{fig:qualitative} provides qualitative examples, comparing base LMMs against our ArrowRL enhancement.
 The VQA examples (left) demonstrate ArrowRL enabling base models to correctly answer temporally challenging questions.
-Similarly, when prompted to describe forward and reverse sequences (right), the base model provides ``unwrapping'' description for both, failing to connect frames dynamically to understand the temporal progression and possibly influenced by language bias (favoring the more common ``unwrapping'').
+Similarly, when prompted to describe forward and reverse sequences (right), the base model provides the ``unwrapping'' description for both, failing to connect frames dynamically to understand the temporal progression and possibly influenced by language bias (favoring the more common ``unwrapping'').
 Conversely, ArrowRL demonstrates clear temporal awareness by producing distinct and correct captions reflecting the temporal direction.
-See Supp. for more qualitatives \KG{including \underline{failure cases}} \SX{and a comprehensive discussion of \underline{limitations}.}
+See Supp.~\ref{supp_sec:qual_result} for more qualitatives, including failure cases.